Aldgate Serviced Apartments

 If there is one area in which Aldgate really shines, it is in its huge selection of places to eat.
 Nestled between several famous gastronomy locations, those staying in Aldgate have the option of authentic ethnic and international cuisines, high-class fine dining, and plenty of avant-garde eateries.
 Those looking for fine dining can choose from esteemed venues including Satyrio- Italian Restaurant & Wine Shop, and VQ Aldgate - as well as the famous Culpeper gastropub.

 However, Aldgate and its neighboring areas are particularly noteworthy for their offerings of international cuisine.
 Brick Lane is notorious for its huge array of Indian and Asian cuisine, with Aladin Indian Restaurant, Cinnamon Bricklane, and Eastern Eye Balti House being amongst the best on offer.
 Alternatively, there’s also plenty of no-frills ‘pub grub’ on offer, with The Hoop and Grapes and Leman Street Tavern being very popular with locals and visitors alike.

 Street Food in Aldgate

 Aside from its huge amount of restaurants, grills and takeaways, Aldgate also hides a surprising number of street food vendors, which are ideal for those looking to grab a quick bite to eat on their lunch break.
 The aforementioned Brick Lane is also home to a food court, which offers a huge variety of street foods, covering most international cuisines.
-Closer to Aldgate station is TifinBox, offering a great selection of Indian takeaways to eat on the go, MuMu street food, with its exciting range of Thai dishes, or Hotbox London - a barbeque joint with both seating and takeaway service.
+Closer to Aldgate station is TifinBox, offering a great selection of Indian takeaways to eat on the go, or MuMu street food, with its exciting range of Thai dishes.

 Shopping in Aldgate